 - mood swings

-Opportunistic yeast such as candida are organisms that normally exist harmlessly as a normal part of our internal environment.
 They do not cause harm until they outgrow the good bacteria that keep balance and harmony within the body, which also keeps the immune system functioning properly.
-At this point is when fungal overgrowth can wreak havoc, disrupting the immune system and progressively leading to one or more of the above symptoms.

 Opportunistic bacteria and yeasts like Candida albicans don’t just spontaneously “take over”.

-There’s a reason this happens!
 I prefer to group these causes into three main categories: stressful lifestyle, poor diet, and pharmaceutical drugs (not just antibiotics) have a powerful impact on our gut flora providing the opening for opportunistic strains of yeast to exert authority and overgrow with dire health consequences over time.

 - Diet– A diet high in sugar, starch and processed foods is fuel for yeast to thrive and multiply.
-This study found that biofilms of Candida are made of 32% glucose.
+One study found that biofilms of Candida are made of 32% glucose.
 It was found that Candida yeast needs sugar not just to reproduce, but also to create the protection in the form of a biofilm that keeps our immune system from attacking it.
+(1)

 - Lifestyle- A stressful lifestyle can lower immunity and therefore lead to a decrease in beneficial gut flora.
 Remember 80% of immunity is located in the gut.
 Keeping bacteria in check is crucial to keeping symptoms and sickness at bay.
 Other factors that can lead to yeast overgrowth is exposure to chlorinated water, alcohol abuse, and digestive distress coming from a lack of stomach acid (hydrochloric acid) which causes undigested food to putrefy in the gut, leading to symptoms such as constipation and diarrhea.